Caiga Quien Caiga: Brazil

-The Brazilian edition of CQC is called Custe o Que Custar ("Whatever it Takes") and is aired on Rede Bandeirantes (Band) on Monday nights (10:15 PM, Brazilian time) and repeated on Saturdays (12:00 AM, same time zone) from March 17, 2008 to December 28, 2015.
+The Brazilian edition of CQC is called Custe o Que Custar ("Whatever it Takes") and is aired on Rede Bandeirantes (Band) on Monday nights (10:15 PM, Brazilian time) and repeated on Saturdays (12:00 AM, same time zone) from 17 March 2008 to 28 December 2015.
 The show is hosted by Marcelo Tas, Marco Luque and Oscar Filho (nicknamed the Pequeno Pônei (Little Pony) of the team, due to his short stature), and its journalist crew is also comprised by Felipe Andreoli, Rafael Cortez, Monica Iozzi (who won the contest Quem quer ser o 8º integrante do CQC? - "Who Wants To Be The 8th Member Of CQC?"), joined by Maurício Meirelles in late 2011 and Ronald Rios in 2012.

 Meirelles and Rios entered the show as replacements to former co-host Rafinha Bastos (who took a leave from the show after making an inappropriate joke about singer Wanessa's pregnancy, being subsequently dismissed by Band following revile from the media; he would go on to present the short-lived Brazilian version of Saturday Night Live on RedeTV!, as well as his own show on cable channel FX) and Danilo Gentili (formerly known as "the unexperienced reporter"), who left to star on his own project in Band, the talk show Agora é Tarde ("Now It's Too Late"), which in its last year (2014) was helmed by Bastos while Gentili left for SBT, where he presents another talk show in the same mold, The Noite com Danilo Gentili, which is still airing as of October 2024.
 In later years, as the reporters became bigger media figures and got scoped out by other networks, the show's turnover rate increased, with actor Dan Stulbach replacing Marcelo Tas in the show's final year.

 United States

 A pilot for an American version of the show was filmed in Argentina with Dominic Monaghan, Zach Selwyn and Greg Giraldo as hosts.
-Clips of the pilot and interviews of the hosts (and Monaghan's girlfriend Evangeline Lilly) were aired on the June 23, 2008 episode of the Argentine show.
+Clips of the pilot and interviews of the hosts (and Monaghan's girlfriend Evangeline Lilly) were aired on the 23 June 2008 episode of the Argentine show.

 Portugal

-The Portuguese version of the show, Caia Quem Caia, premiered on TVI on October 25, 2008.
+The Portuguese version of the show, Caia Quem Caia, premiered on TVI on 25 October 2008.
 The show was fronted by Pedro Fernandes, José Pedro Vasconcelos, and Joana Cruz.
 Additional field reporting was done by João Santos, Miguel Rocha, and Filipe Cardoso.
 The show's regular slot was Saturday nights, although it occasionally got bumped to the following evening.
-The first series ended on January 17, 2009, with no indication that it would come back in the future.
+The first series ended on 17 January 2009, with no indication that it would come back in the future.

 Netherlands

 A Dutch adaptation of CQC was broadcast since August 2009 on Veronica, and was presented by Dutch TV presenters Beau van Erven Dorens, Pieter Jouke and Daan Nieber.
-It ended on April 5 of the following year.
+It ended on 5 April of the following year.